 Free Continuing Education

 License renewal coming up?
-Access the National Register’s continuing education website CE.NationalRegister.org to read articles, take exams, get immediate scoring, and print/download certificates.
-We have more than 100 free credits available.
+Access the National Register’s continuing education website CE.NationalRegister.org to read articles, watch videos, take exams, get immediate scoring, and print/download certificates.

 Promote Your Practice